ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/design_docs/Reflectometers-Science.md

 ## Experiment to perform

-The reflectometry concept are described in part in the [mantid documentation](http://docs.mantidproject.org/v3.12.0/techniques/ISIS_Reflectometry.html) the actual experiment is described in [reflectometry at Isis](https://github.com/ISISComputingGroup/IBEX/wiki/Reflectometry-at-Isis).
+The reflectometry concept are described in part in the [Mantid documentation](http://docs.mantidproject.org/v3.12.0/techniques/ISIS_Reflectometry.html) the actual experiment is described in [reflectometry at Isis](https://github.com/ISISComputingGroup/IBEX/wiki/Reflectometry-at-Isis).
 The important things to know from this and other are:

 1. The data needed to be retrieved is neutron count vs Q.